Message from the school board

 Parents/Guardians are responsible for the tuition, fees, and any other expenses (such as loss or damage to school equipment or property) related to their child(ren) attending school at the Adventist Academy of Santa Fe.

 Occasionally disagreements and/or misunderstandings may arise in any relationship.
-If you have any questions or concerns regarding your child, go to the classroom teacher or other school personnel involved and discuss your questions or concerns with the individual personally.
+If you have any questions or concerns regarding your child, go to the classroom teacher or other school personnel involved and discuss your questions or concerns with the individual personally as found in Matthew 18.

 If a parent or teacher feels dissatisfied with the outcome of this visit, both parties should then follow these steps: